telerik/ajax-docs/api/client/Telerik.Web.UI.RadSplitBar.md

 `Boolean` A value

-###  isCollapsed
+### isCollapseDirectionEnabled

-Returns a value, indicating whether the splitbar is collapsed in the specified direction
+Returns a value, indicating whether the collapse direction is enabled for the splitbar control

 #### Parameters